Hidden Files

 [NOTE EDITED:] Checked.
 Original texts, often in their native languages.

-Choruses written by the person under observation?
+Choruses written by person under observation?
 Yup...

 Main material set to synthesizers.
 Possible use of foreign or unusual instruments.